Inventoryframework/inventoryframework.github.io/Classes and Settings/AC_Inventory.md

 You can use <span style="color:brown">**GetComponentState**</span> to resolve what state it is in, and look inside that function to better understand what conditions must be met for each state.

 There is a function called <span style="color:brown">**ConvertToRawState**</span> which will prepare all containers for a gameplay session.
 Ideally, this function should not be called during a gameplay session as it's a waste of CPU time.
 All container data should already be prepped for gameplay.
+By default, the component calls this function on its <span style="color:brown">**BeginPlay**</span> if it detects the actor was not setup properly and spit out a print string.
 There is also another function called <span style="color:brown">**ConvertFromRawStateToEditorState**</span> which preps all data to be usable for editor tools.

-There is a editor utility widget called "EUW_QualityControl" which can check a list of actors and their inventory components and checks the components state, then return a list of all actors that aren't prepped for gameplay.
-The component also gives you a message on its BeginPlay if it's state was still in the Editor state.